wejs/docs/docs/plugin/create-new-plugin.md

-# Create a new plugin
+# Create new plugin

-> We.js yeoman generator can generate one plugin structure
+> Powered by We.js yeoman generator

 ### Generate the plugin structure